For more information contact:

 Inventory and Utilization

-The Property Inventory Section of the Controller’s Office records accountable excess property in the University’s central online inventory system.
+The Property Inventory Section of the Controller’s Office records accountable excess property in the University’s central online inventory system in Workday.
 Accountable property includes all property that meets the University’s definition of inventoriable nonexpendable equipment.
 See BPPM 20.50 for the current definition.

-Nonaccountable, nonexpendable equipment must be tracked by the acquiring department even though it is not included in the University’s online inventory system.
+Nonaccountable, nonexpendable equipment must be tracked by the acquiring department even though it is not included in the University’s online inventory system in Workday.
 The department is responsible for labeling such equipment as federal excess property.

 Expendable nonaccountable items (e.g., supplies) are not inventoried.
 However, the use of expendables must be recorded and tracked by the department or principal investigator.